 Our shipyard’s history dates back as far as 1917.
-Until 1960, the shipyard specialized in wooden vessels, exclusively, and numerous cutters were built here.
+Until 1960, the shipyard specialized in wooden vessels, exclusively, and numerous fishing boats were built here.
 By far the largest number of new buildings was delivered to local fishermen in Skagen.
 Karstensens Skibsvaerft A/S kept up with developments when steel vessels started getting a foothold in the Danish fishing industry around 1960.
 The first steel hulls were delivered in Denmark back then.

 Through the years our slipway capacity has been expanded, and continuous technological improvements have been implemented in our facilities to ensure high professional and up-to-date standards without compromising our proud traditions of good shipbuilding.